About Lightning Wheels

 - To make new friends.

-- To increase independence, self-confidence and self-esteem in the athlete with a physical disability.
+- To increase independence, self-confidence and self-esteem in each athlete.

-- To improve the level of physical fitness, through exercise, for the athlete with a physical disability.
+- To improve the level of physical fitness, through exercise, for each athlete.

 - To improve the individual’s physical skill level through instruction and providing varied activities.